 Libraries should limit the amount of personal information collected about students.
 Libraries should collect the minimum amount of personal information required to provide a service or meet a specific operational need.
 Libraries should not build services or resources using sensitive personally identifiable information that, if leaked or accessed by an unauthorized party, could prove detrimental to the user’s privacy.

 Personally identifiable information should not be retained in perpetuity.
 The library should establish record retention policies specifying how long to retain different types of data and specifying methods for securely destroying data that is no longer needed.
 Retention policies should also cover archival copies and backups.

-Library privacy policies should define when school library records can be shared (and under what conditions) with parents or guardians, school staff and teachers, and third-parties such as online service providers.
+Library privacy policies should define the conditions under which school library records can be shared with parents or guardians, school staff and teachers, and third-parties, such as service providers.

 Agreements between school libraries and online service providers should address appropriate restrictions on the use, aggregation, retention, and dissemination of students’ personally identifiable information.
 Agreements between libraries and service providers should also specify that libraries retain ownership of all data and that the service providers agree to observe the library’s privacy policies, data retention policy, and security policies.
-In the event of a data breach, users whose data was compromised should be informed promptly (in the case of minors, the parents or guardians should be informed).
+In the event of a data breach, the following people should be informed promptly: parents or guardians of minor children, users over the ages of 18, and any emancipated minors.

 Many service providers have signed the Student Privacy Pledge which indicates a commitment to work in an ongoing fashion to meet and exceed all federal requirements to protect student data.
 Librarians should make participation in the Student Privacy Pledge a criterion when making purchasing decisions.